Lynne McClure: Service

 and executive chair of the International Society for Design and Development in Education for 2017–2019.
-She has served twice on the Advisory Committee on Mathematics Education, chairs the Strategic Board of the Cambridgeshire Maths Hub and is a trustee of National Numeracy.
+She has served twice on the Advisory Committee on Mathematics Education, and is now serving again in an ex-officio role.
+She was chair of the Strategic Board of the Cambridgeshire Maths Hub and the Local Governing Board of the Cambridge University Maths School.
+She is a trustee of National Numeracy, MathsWorldUK and the Academy for the Mathematical Sciences, for which she currently chairs the Education workstream.
+McClure is Parish Councillor for the village of Bourn.